 Part 3 – Genocide, the Problem of Canaanite Children & Collateral Damage.

-Firstly, I find the defenses offered by the likes of William Lane Craig and Paul Copan as incredibly fanciful and speculative.
-They often read into the biblical text what isn’t there in order to support the points they raise, a hermeneutical flaw known as eisegesis.
-For example, William Lane Craig’s speculative view that the slaughtered Canaanite infants were heralded into a pleasant afterlife (as if this somehow lessons the nature of their terrible demise) clearly qualifies given the infants along with their parents were viewed as devotional sacrifices to Yahweh (known as “herem”), and nothing is ever mentioned about an afterlife in this context.
-To defend Craig’s view one must therefore read into the text what isn’t there which, to many, is illustrative of a desperate defense of his position.
-We will be examining this argument and its weaknesses in a later post to this series.
-Nonetheless, I find that Christian defenders of biblical genocide seem to do great injustice to the biblical texts.
+Defenses of biblical genocide offered by apologists like William Lane Craig and Paul Copan are fanciful and speculative.
+They read into the biblical text what is not there to support points they raise, a hermeneutical error called eisegesis.
+William Lane Craig’s speculative view that the slaughtered Canaanite infants were sent into a pleasant afterlife qualifies.
+Rather than reading into the text this pleasant notion of an afterlife, we actually discover that the infants and their parents were viewed as devotional sacrifices to Yahweh (known as herem).
+Nothing is ever mentioned of an afterlife in this context.
+Craig reads into the text what isn’t there which can strike one a desperate defense of his obviously morally problematic position.
+This argument will be revisited again in this series.

-My other issue is one that stems from ecclesiastical history through how the church has been complicit in incredible moral crimes on the basis of viewing God in this way.
-Scholar Jeremy Cott best encapsulates the historic link between the violence in Canaan on the part of the Israelites and Christendom,
+Ecclesiastical history has been complicit in moral crimes based on viewing God as a violent figure who demands blood.
+Jeremy Cott captures the link between the violence in Canaan and Christendom,

 “When the Israelites invaded the land of Canaan, slaughtering the in-habitants (Jos.
 11:20), raping women who were the mere booty of war (Dt.
 20:14), putting whole towns to the edge of the sword, leaving “nothing that breathed” (Dt.
 20:16; Jos.
 11:11, 14; cf. 1 Sam.
 15:3), they believed that they were the elect of God.
 When the Carolingians, led by Charlemagne in their project of Christianizing northern Europe, marched into Saxon territory, hanging 4500 people in a single day, they believed that they were the elect of God.
 The Crusaders, as we know, were animated by a similar inspiration” (1).